nickollio28/dataquest_projects/README.md

 '5_Probability and Statistics' contains 5 data science projects involving probability and statistics

 '6_Machine Learning Intro' contains 2 machine learning projects. 'predicting_car_prices' used K-Nearest Neighbors, and 'predicting_house_prices' used Linear Regression.

+Note: The third course, 'The Command Line' was not included because there were no projects, because the projects were done in Jupyter Notebook which does not support BASH